Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ### Configure Monitoring Tools with Alluxio

-Next the Alluxio configuration file must be set up.
+Next, the Alluxio configuration file must be set up.
 This sends the Alluxio metrics to the monitoring software.
-In `./${ALLUXIO_HOME}/conf/metrics.properties` open `metrics.properties` or create the file if it doesn't exist.
-Once open if using Prometheus type:
+In `${ALLUXIO_HOME}/conf/metrics.properties` add the following if using Prometheus:

 ```
 metrics.sink.PrometheusMetricsServlet.path=/metrics/prometheus